weecology/NeonTreeEvaluation/README.md

 Weinstein, Ben G., et al. "Individual tree-crown detection in RGB imagery using semi-supervised deep learning neural networks."
 Remote Sensing 11.11 (2019): 1309.

 * https://www.mdpi.com/2072-4292/11/11/1309

+Please submit a pull request, or contact the mantainer if you use these data in analysis and would like the results to be shown here.